 Methodologically, our project is the first to operationalize a set of demographic equations to estimate the expected number of surviving kin and the number of kin expected to die in the context of dramatic changes in mortality.
 By taking advantage of rapid advances in computational power to perform complex estimations and powerful microsimulations, our novel methodology can be used to understand the prevalence of bereavement in past and future global mortality crises worldwide, including epidemics, famines, wars, etc.

 Empirically, we will produce the first set of estimates of excess bereavement during a global mortality crises.
-The question of kin survival is central to demographic theory and historical demographers draw liberally on assumptions about kin availability and individual's exposure to bereavement to explain human behavior, especially in the context of mortality crises but these assumptions are often untested given data scarcity.
+The question of kin survival is central to demographic theory, and historical demographers draw liberally on assumptions about kin availability and individual's exposure to bereavement to explain human behavior, especially in the context of mortality crises but these assumptions are often untested given data scarcity.
 This project will produce reliable quantitative estimates about the exposure to mortality in the context of a current pandemic.

 Substantially, this study will help elucidate the mechanisms linking bereavement and mental health.
-Previous studies have documented a negative relationship between the two (Raker, Zacher, and Lowe 2020), but we know nothing about how generalized increases in the frequency of death will affect the wellbeing of grieving relatives during a global pandemic.
+Previous studies have documented a negative relationship between the two (Raker, Zacher, and Lowe 2020), but we know nothing about how generalized increases in the frequency of death will affect the well-being of grieving relatives during a global pandemic.

 Details on collaboration

 Diego Alburez-Gutierrez will lead the project and contribute to the methodological and empirical work and to writing the final papers.
 Emilio Zagheni will provide methodological supervision and assistance for project management.
 We would like Ivan Williams (Universidad de Buenos Aires, Argentina) to lead the formal methodological development working as a research assistant.
-A separate PhD student will conduct the empirical analysis including the analysis of the micro-data linking bereavement to health outcomes.
+A PhD student under the applicants’ guidance will conduct the empirical analyses including the analysis of the micro-data linking bereavement to health outcomes.

 References